2020 / Publications

 The book is written by Catherine Quillman and illustrated by photographer Fred Weyman.
 Examples of the book's photos are shown at left in the slider.

 More of Weyman's photos can be seen here:Flickr.

 The Battle of the Brandywine took place on one day – September 11, 1777 – bringing together an estimated 30,000 American and British soldiers to a region surrounding Chadds Ford, Pennsylvania. outside of Philadelphia known as the Brandywine Valley.

-Fighting until the last light of dusk on a scorching hot day, an estimated 30,000 American and British soldiers covered a large swath of ground, many of them, even generals, pushing forward with bayonets in hand-to-hand combat.
+Fighting until the last light of dusk on a scorching hot day, the armies on both sides covered a large swath of ground in several townships until they reached the final engagement at "Sandy Hollow," where many of the troops, even generals, pushed forward with bayonets in hand-to-hand combat.